recoveryhub/2021-wanderers/Source/Draft/MJ_TW_009.md

 “Will you come?
 Perhaps I am only woman the snake.”

 Glaucon went with her.
 They went together from the Acropolis into the narrow ways.

+## Footnotes

+[^1]: Chapter IX appears to be set in ancient Athens, Greece, during or after the 5th century BCE.
+[^2]: Prytaneum: City Hall of Ancient Greek city-states.
+[^3]: Mount Lycabettus: the highest point in Athens.
+[^4]: Diomean Gate: an avenue into the city of Athens.
+[^5]: palaestra: a gymnasium.
+[^6]: Hestia: Goddess of home and family.
+[^7]: Megara: Athens won the Battle of Megara in 424 BCE.
+[^8]: encomium: warm, enthusiastic praise.
+[^9]: Aesculapius: Greek God of medicine and healing.
+[^10]: The country that we know as Greece, has always been called Hellas by its own people, who call themselves Hellenes.
+“Greece” is the English translation for the Latin name: Greacia.
+The modern country is known by its citizens as “the Hellenic Republic.”
+[^11]: Pallas: another name for Athena, patron goddess of Athens.
+[^12]: Agora: the central outdoor market and meeting place.
+[^13]: Archon: an elected city magistrate.
+[^14]: Arcadian: someone from the country, lacking sophistication.
+[^15]: hetaerae: cultivated courtesans.
+[^16]: The ancient Greeks believed that a river, call Oceanus, flowed around the edges of the flat earth.
+[^17]: Athena of Victory: another name for Nike, goddess of victory.
+[^18]: Ilisos: A river that runs through Athens, now buried.